-In response to the growing demand for electricity and in support for EEHC's plan to expand the existing electricity infrastructure of power stations, substations and interconnecting lines/cables, the European Investment Bank (EIB) is funding the construction of several substations in cooperation with the EETC.
+In response to the growing demand for electricity and in support for EEHC's plan to expand the existing electricity infrastructure of power stations, substations and interconnecting lines/cables, the European Investment Bank (EIB) is funding the construction of several substations and interconnecting lines in cooperation with the EETC.

-In line with EIB environmental and social standards, EETC is committed to carrying out an Environmental and Social Impact Assessment (ESIA) for construction of 10th Ramadan substation and it's interconnecting Over Head Transmission Lines (OHTLs) to different existing substations In principle, a Resettlement Action Plan (RAP) should be prepared for the components of the project where persons, communities, lands and economical activities are affected.
+In line with EIB environmental and social standards, EETC is committed to carrying out an ESIA of 6th of October Substation and its interconnecting OHTL to different existing substations and a Resettlement Policy Framework (RPF) should the project activities trigger Egyptian legislations and/or EIB instruments relevant to resettlement.